Calculate Maintenance Under Wyoming Statutes W.S. 20-2-114

 2015 WY 100, 354 P.3d 971

-This case emphasized that the purpose of spousal maintenance in Wyoming is not to equalize incomes but to provide support until the recipient can become self-supporting.
-The court affirmed that trial courts have broad discretion in determining maintenance.
+Emphasized that spousal maintenance purpose is not to equalize incomes but to provide support until the recipient can become self-supporting.
+Affirmed trial courts' broad discretion.

 2008 WY 66, 185 P.3d 625

-The Wyoming Supreme Court upheld an award of permanent spousal maintenance in a long-term marriage (28 years) where the wife had limited earning capacity and health issues.
-The court emphasized the standard of living during the marriage as an important factor.
+Upheld permanent spousal maintenance in a 28‑year marriage where the wife had limited earning capacity and health issues.
+Emphasized the marital standard of living.

 2012 WY 97, 281 P.3d 610

-This case established that a spouse's decision to remain unemployed or underemployed when they have the capacity to earn more may be considered when determining maintenance obligations.
+Established that a spouse’s decision to remain underemployed when capable of earning more may be considered when determining maintenance obligations.

 2006 WY 68, 135 P.3d 1011

-The court ruled that spousal maintenance should be based on need and ability to pay, not punishment.
-The case emphasized that maintenance is not automatic and must be justified by the circumstances.
+Held that spousal maintenance should be based on need and ability to pay, not punishment.
+Maintenance is not automatic and must be justified by the circumstances.

 Modifying Maintenance in Wyoming